Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 When is Tet?

 The preparations start weeks before, while the highlight is a few days before the holiday itself.
 Tet is also the longest holiday in Vietnam.
-The celebrations officially last from seven up to nine days, although depending on how long people want to celebrate, they can be even longer in practice.
+The celebrations officially last from seven to nine days, although depending on how long people want to celebrate, they can be even longer in practice.

 Traveling to Vietnam soon?

-Vietnam e-Visa 2024: How to enter Vietnam (Full Guide)
+Vietnam e-Visa 2025: How to enter Vietnam (Full Guide)

 What is the meaning behind Tet?